alekwiecien/storefrontcloud-cli/README.md

 <img src="doc/shell-command.png" />

 The `sh` shell will be used.
 **Important note:** Please note that the storage mounted to the container is volatile.
-That means that by each deployment it's being erased + deployed from the <a href="https://code.storefrontcloud.io">**Storefront Cloud Code Access**</a>
+That means that with each deployment, it is erased and deployed from <a href="https://code.storefrontcloud.io">**Storefront Cloud Code Access**</a>

 Please **DO NOT** modify any files directly.
 To exit the shell please type `exit` or use `Ctrl+D`.

 ### Transfer files and directories between localhost and containers

-To transfer files TO and FROM any POD in Your namespace please do use the following command:
+To transfer files TO and FROM any POD in your namespace please do use the following command:

 ```
 node scripts/cli.js cp api:var/catalog.json catalog-copy.json